Jesper-SH-Hong/Node-Angular-pokedex/README.md

 NODE-ANGULAR-POKEDEX is built with Angular, Node JS, Express, MongoDB.
 Pulling live API data from pokeapi.co

+Happy Thanksgiving!

+I've spent whole long weekends to somehow learn and utilize Angular framework just like Hackathon to show my passion for Jr. Front-end Developer position at RAZR
+I tried to combine the new angular knowledge with my backend knowledge in Node Express and MongoDB.

 ## What I've learnt(Still writing)